DankRafft/BL3Utilities/README.md

 # BL3Utilities
-An AutoHotkey script with several utility macros, fully configurable via graphical user interface.
+An AutoHotkey script for Borderlands 3 with several utility macros, fully configurable via graphical user interface.

 Improve Borderlands 3 with some quality of life features.
 Tired of pressing multiple buttons in quick succession?
 Having a physical handicap?
 Then this is for you.